rapidsai/docs/install/install.md

 - <i class="fas fa-check-circle"></i> [CUDA 11.4](https://developer.nvidia.com/cuda-11-4-0-download-archive){: target="_blank"} with Driver 470.42.01 or newer
 - <i class="fas fa-check-circle"></i> [CUDA 11.5](https://developer.nvidia.com/cuda-11-5-0-download-archive){: target="_blank"} with Driver 495.29.05 or newer
 - <i class="fas fa-check-circle"></i> [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive){: target="_blank"} with Driver 520.61.05 or newer
+- <i class="fas fa-check-circle"></i> [CUDA 12.0](https://developer.nvidia.com/cuda-11-8-0-download-archive){: target="_blank"} with Driver 525.60.13 or newer for pip installations only

  **Note**: RAPIDS is tested with and officially supports the versions listed above.
 Newer CUDA and driver versions may also work with RAPIDS.
 See [CUDA compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for details.

+ **Note**: Docker and Conda CUDA 11.x installations function as expected on a CUDA 12.x machine. pip installations require using the matching wheel to the system's installed CUDA.
+For CUDA 11.x machines, install the <code>-cu11</code> wheels, and for CUDA 12.x machines install the <code>-cu12</code> wheels.

 <br/>
 <div id="system-recommendations"></div>